 “Knob snobs” might tell you unlacquered brass is the most authentic; a finish touted by designers as the final word in a timeless style.
 However, it might surprise you what unlacquered brass is really like once you have it in your home.
-I’ll admit I am still shocked at how quickly the brass ages.
+I took a risk and chose this finish for our kitchen.
+I’ll admit – I am still shocked at how quickly the brass ages!

 Unlacquered Brass Hardware… It’s Not For Everyone